sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 Possible talks:

+Speaker: Amnon Besser
+Title: On the Computation of p-adic Height Pairings on Jacobians of hyperelliptic Curves
+Abstract: The talk will present an algorithm for the computation of p-adic height pairings on hyperelliptic curves over number fields.
+Our work is not directly related to the work of Mazur Stein and Tate, though there are some similarities in the difficulties that occur and in the use of Kedlaya's algorithm.
+I will first explain where this height pairing arise, and how it decomposes into a sum of local terms at the places of the field.
+The most interesting is for places above the prime p.
+We use a description of these local terms given by Coleman and Gross that uses the theory of Coleman integration.
+There are two parts for the computation at these primes.
+One computes a certain projection from the space of meromorphic forms on the curve to its first de Rham cohomology, which can be computed using Coleman integration and the theory of the so called double index.
+The second involves computation of Coleman integrals, which are however mroe general than the ones computed in recent work o! n the subject (Gutnik, Kedlaya, ...) so there are some tricks involved which I'll explain.
+Finally I will discuss the situation at other primes, where there are still some delicate issues to resolve.

 Speaker: Craig Citro
 Title: Modular forms in SAGE: A status report
 Abstract: I'll give a short overview of the state of affairs of